Frank M. Hull

 Frank Mays Hull (born December 9, 1948) is a senior United States circuit judge of the United States Court of Appeals for the Eleventh Circuit.

 Education

-Hull received her Bachelor of Arts degree from Randolph-Macon Woman's College (now Randolph College) in 1970.
+Hull graduated from the Academy of Richmond County in 1966, and received her Bachelor of Arts degree from Randolph-Macon Woman's College (now Randolph College) in 1970.
 She received her Juris Doctor from Emory University School of Law in 1973.
 She graduated cum laude, Order of the Coif, and was on the Law Review.

 Legal career

 Hull was a law clerk to Judge Elbert P. Tuttle of the United States Court of Appeals for the Fifth Circuit from 1973 to 1974.
 She was an associate attorney with the law firm Powell, Goldstein, Frazer & Murphy, in Atlanta, Georgia from 1974 to 1980 and a partner there from 1980 to 1984.
 She served as a Judge for the State Court of Fulton County, Georgia from 1984 to 1990, as a Judge for the Superior Court of Fulton County, Georgia from 1990 to 1994.